alahirajeffrey/e-commerce-REST-api/README.md

 # e-commerce-REST-api

-e-commerce REST api with user authentication.
+e-commerce REST api with user authentication built in Nodejs using
 - express
 - mongodb
 - jwt